-The impetus to reinvent is intensifying Another sign of the growing need for reinvention is the increase in pressure that CEOs expect to face over the next three years due to changes in the business model.
+The impetus to reinvent is intensifying Another sign of the growing need for reinvention is the increase in pressure that CEOs expect to face over the next three years due to changes in their business model.
 Compared to the last five years, CEOs foresee that changes associated with technology, consumer preferences, and the climate, among others, will significantly impact how they create, deliver, and capture value.
-Only the effects of supply chain instability and government regulation are expected to decrease in relative terms over the next three years in the sector.
+Only the effects of supply chain instability and competition are expected to decrease in relative terms over the next three years.